Essential Gear For Your Truck and Trailer

 The Essential Construction First Aid Kit

 Get yourself an inexpensive first aid kit.
-The one pictured costs less than $20 on Amazon.
 Add in some additional high-quality Band-Aids and a bottle of ibuprofen, aspirin, or the painkiller of your choice.
 Also be sure to include a bottle of eye drops to wash out any unwelcome shards from your eyes, and add a good quality pair of tweezers to pull those nasty slivers out of your skin.
 Lip balm is a must, but always buy the tube instead of the stick- a stick of lip balm can turn into a gooey mess on a 95-degree day.

 Gear for Working Smarter